input-output-hk/essential-cardano-content/content/article/staking-and-rewards-in-proof-of-stake.md

 | Newly-purchased ada can be automatically staked | Newly-purchased ETH is not automatically staked |
 | No need to disclose any key information | Third parties need signing keys |

-Nothing in this article is intended to be professional advice, including without limitation, financial, investment, legal or tax advice.
-Input Output Global, Inc. is not responsible for your use of or reliance on any information in this article_._
+*Nothing in this article is intended to be professional advice, including without limitation, financial, investment, legal or tax advice.
+Input Output Global, Inc. is not responsible for your use of or reliance on any information in this article.*